vk-cs/docs-public/docs/en/kubernetes/k8s/service-management/addons/advanced-installation/install-advanced-monitoring/install-advanced-monitoring.md

 When installing an addon with default parameters, a Kubernetes secret will be created containing a permanent password to log in to the Grafana web interface.

 Also, when installing the addon, you can specify a temporary user password.
 In this case, the first login to the Grafana web interface is performed with this password, then you will be prompted to change it.
-To do this, change the value of the field in the addon setup code:
+To do this, change the value of the field in the addon settings code:

 ```yaml
 grafana: